kylecomino/Provisional-Patent-Application/README.md

 Figure 29.
 Figure 29 shows another angle of the two clipped piece applied to an instrument.
  	Figure 30.
 Figure 30 shows a new angle of the two clipped prototype applied to an instrument.

-7. How the invention works
+7. How the invention works:
       	The instrument protection piece is applied to the instrument by the user.
 First, the protection piece should be flexed over the part of the instrument it was made for.
 Next, the user should check to make sure the instrument fits snugly into any grooves or clips that are part of the protection piece.
 The grooves and clips are what hold the invention in place around the instrument and the durable material is what protects the instruments surface.
 The invention is now ready for use and will help protect against possible dents or scratches that the instrument may be exposed to.
 The invention can be removed by simply pulling it off of the instrument.
 Once removed, the surface of the instrument is exposed to the risk of possible denting and scratching.

-8. How the invention is made
+8. How the invention is made:
 	One of the many ways band instrument protection pieces can be made is through the process of injection moulding.
 Once the proper materials and molds are procured, the invention is ready for production.
 Through the process of injection moulding, material is heated to a certain temperature and then injected into a mold.
 After the material has finished forming inside the mold, the piece is removed.
 This process requires the use of an enterprise specialized in the injection moulding procedure.
 Another possible method for producing instrument protection pieces would be by using a CNC machine.
 The CNC machine would cut material into a certain shape and size after it has been given the correct dimensions.
 The CNC process is complete once the desired piece is made.

-9. Necessary elements
+9. Necessary elements:
 	All elements of the invention are necessary, especially the grooves and clips.
 Another possible design of the invention would be to incorporate two “clips” onto the part.

-10. How to use the invention
+10. How to use the invention:
 	First, use your hands to apply the protection piece to the part of the instrument it was made for by.
 Next, make sure the instrument fits snugly into any grooves or clips that are part of the protection piece.
 The invention is now ready for use and will help protect against possible dents or scratches that the instrument may be exposed to.
 The invention can be removed by simply pulling it off the instrument.